You’re in the grocery store and suddenly you hear a commotion. Another shopper is on the floor—convulsing. You’re terrified. What should you do?

 ||"If they are handling a sharp knife, take it from them, and remove any nearby," says Dr. Chen.

 Step 3: Turn the person onto her side

-When someone is having a seizure, Dr. Lucas says DO NOT
+When someone is having a seizure, Dr. Chen says DO NOT:

 - try to hold the person down: This can cause injury and won't make the seizure stop.

 - leave when the seizure is over: Wait a few minutes to make sure the person can breathe normally and returns to a normal state of awareness.
 If they still can't breathe or still seem disoriented, call 9-1-1.

 - offer them anything until they are alert: Avoid choking by waiting to offer water, pills, or food.

 Stay up-to-date on the latest treatment options for your seizure disorder.